A change of mindset

-Droughts and crop failures which sparked a hunger crisis in the Horn and Sahel regions of Africa have caused countless deaths in the last two years.
-Elsewhere in the world severe droughts, floods and other dramatic events also regularly hit the population.
+The droughts and crop failures that sparked a hunger crisis in the Horn and Sahel regions of Africa in recent years have caused countless deaths.
+Elsewhere in the world, severe droughts, floods and other dramatic events regularly hit vulnerable populations.

-Fostering this kind of resilience makes sense financially.
-Every euro invested in disaster-preparedness saves between four and seven euros on disaster response.
+Fostering resilience also makes sense financially.
+Every euro invested in disaster preparedness saves between four and seven euros on disaster response.
 Building resilience is cheaper, more efficient and more sustainable than dealing with the consequences of yet another crisis.
-It is the right thing to do if we in the humanitarian and development community are serious about saving lives and making those lives worth living.

-We recognise the world has changed.
+We recognize the world has changed.
 There are more frequent and more severe shocks for communities to handle.
 So our approach has to change as well.
 We aim to manage crises better by helping address their root causes rather than struggling with their consequences.
-In this respect, food insecurity is an area with great potential for improvement.
-Its causes are often complex, including climate change, weak productivity, price volatility, growing populations, limited access to markets.

-The good news is that we are not starting from scratch: we already have encouraging results in resilience-building in Africa where we have launched the SHARE Initiative (Horn of Africa) and the AGIR partnership (Sahel), linking humanitarian and development resources to boost recovery from the recent droughts and raise the capacity of the most vulnerable communities to survive and bounce back from future droughts.
+The good news is that we are not starting from scratch.
+We already have encouraging results in Africa where we have launched the SHARE Initiative (Horn of Africa) and the AGIR partnership (Sahel), linking humanitarian and development resources to boost the capacity of the most vulnerable communities to survive and bounce back from drought.

-These types of projects are not yet at a large-enough scale as large as is needed.
+These types of projects are not yet at a large-enough scale.
 But they are the basis of more to come.
-SHARE and AGIR focus on food security, but we plan to promote resilience also in other regions and for other types of vulnerability; regions threatened by floods, cyclones, earthquakes and tsunamis, for instance.
-To achieve positive results in such contexts, we will focus on three key components: risk assessment, prevention and enhanced response.
+We are also promoting resilience in other regions and for other vulnerabilities, such as floods, cyclones, earthquakes and tsunamis.

-Resilience can only grow and deliver on its promise if it becomes a priority for all — not just for donors such as the European Union, who need to make aid more flexible and better targeted, but also for governments of the countries in high disaster vulnerability; for the private sector which can contribute important know-how on insurance and risk assessment; and for civil society.
+Resilience can only grow and deliver on its promise if it becomes a priority for all — not just for donors such as the EU, which needs to make aid more flexible and better targeted, but also for governments in disaster-prone countries, for the private sector, which can contribute important know-how on insurance and risk assessment.